 Local Library Mode: Displays automatic groups, custom groups, and smart groups, but not Online Groups.
-This mode prevents references found during an online search from inadvertently being downloaded into your currently open library.
+This mode keeps you from inadvertently downloading references found during an online search into your currently open library.
 This is the default mode.

 Online Search Mode: Search and download references from online databases.
 In this mode, only Online Search groups are available.
 References are downloaded into a temporary library.
 They are removed when you close EndNote.